Deepak0045/Django_Tweeter/README.md

 <h1 align="center" id="title">Tweetwala</h1>

-<p id="description">Tweetwala is a streamlined social media web application built with Django designed to give users a simple platform to post edit and delete their tweets.
+<p id="description">Tweetwala is a streamlined social media web application built with Django, designed to give users a simple platform to post, edit and delete their tweets.
   With a clean and minimalist interface Tweetwala lets users express their thoughts effortlessly while maintaining full control over their posts.</p>